4.0 Employee Relations4.0 Employee Relations

 Knowingly making false allegations of fraudulent behavior with the intent to cause harm to another individual is subject to disciplinary action, up to and including termination of employment.
 All employees are expected to report any suspected instance of fraud.

 Nepotism is favoritism shown to a family member or individual with whom the employee is in a Consensual Relationship.
 Employees may not engage in any form of nepotism.

 An employee cannot be directly involved in employment-related processes, supervision, evaluation, or decisions impacting a family member or individual with whom the employee is in a Consensual Relationship.

 Integrity of Records

 Records and accounting information must be accurate and maintained with reliability.
 Falsifying records or information, or being a party to the falsification of records or information, is prohibited.
-Intentionally destroying records maintained by the College is also a violation.
-Employees who have knowledge of false or inaccurate records and accounting information must report this information to their supervisor or the Director of Human Resources.
+Intentionally destroying College records before their appointed expiration date is also a violation.
+Employees who have knowledge of false or inaccurate records and accounting information must report this information to their supervisor or an Executive Leadership Team member

 No employee or business in which an employee owns or controls, directly or indirectly, at least 10% interest may enter into a lease of real property or sale of services with the College, except that the Nicolet College Board of Trustees, upon request, may waive this prohibition where it is in the best interests of the College.

 Employees who have any knowledge or reason to suspect that any type of conduct which violates this policy has occurred will notify his/her immediate supervisor or another administrator immediately.